c-bec-k/TitanfallGenesys/02-Equipment.md

 ### Night Optics

 These goggles allows the wearer to see in the dark.
-When wearing night optics, your character removes up to [S][s] added to their checks due to darkness.
+When wearing night optics, your character removes up to [S][S] added to their checks due to darkness.

-### Painkillers

-See page 94 of the _Genesys_ Core Rulebook.

 ### Panacea